Elliot-Bachman/se_project_spots/README.md

 - Users can now delete card images too with the trash icons located on each card.
 The like buttons now stay lit with a red color when clicked on.

+- Users can now have validation if their text input is correct or not.
+The text lines light up red to indicate an error in form input.
+The submit buttons are grayed out to indicate that incorrect data is input.

+- Users can now exit each modal by either clicking the escape key or by mouse clicking anywhere outside the modal on the SPOTS web page.

 ## Pictures of project features

 Will be added with future updates.